 When OS X 10.8 Mountain Lion ships in late summer, it will include Gatekeeper, a security system that can protect users by only allowing them to install software from the Mac App Store, from the App Store and “identified developers”, or anything at all.

 That’s going to provide some additional security, because by default users won’t be able to just download and install software, which is the way a lot of malware infects computers.
 Gatekeeper won’t let you install them.

-No idea how that would work with Flashback, since it's Java code that arrives via your browser, but it should be a great defense against Trojan horses, software presenting itself as one thing (such as antivirus software) while actually compromising your Mac or PC.
+I have no idea how that would work with Flashback, since it’s Java code that arrives via your browser, but it should be a great defense against Trojan horses, software presenting itself as one thing (such as antivirus software) while actually compromising your Mac or PC.

 There has been a strong antivirus community ever since the VIRUS-L email list was started in 1988, and with the rise of the Internet, malware went from being something spread by floppy disks, the occasional infected CD, and local area networks into something that could go worldwide in short order.
 Over the past 15 years or so, malware creators have discovered and exploited one security hole after another – and antivirus software developers have risen to the challenge of detecting and removing that malware.

 The problem for low-end Mac users is that Apple tends to abandon its older versions of OS X when it’s two versions old.
 Thus there are no Java updates for OS X 10.5 Leopard now that 10.7 Lion is shipping, and we can expect security updates for 10.6 Snow Leopard will come to an end when 10.8 Mountain Lion arrives later this year.